 The University’s Title IX Coordinator, or designee, oversees compliance of the University’s Title IX and Sexual Misconduct Policy (Policy).
-The Deputy Title IX Coordinator’s responsibilities include the report intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent conduct prohibited under this policy.
-The Deputy Title IX Coordinator will carry out responsibilities free from bias and conflicts of interest.
-Concerns of bias, conflicts of interest, or misconduct by the Deputy Title IX Coordinator can be reported to the Title IX Coordinator.
+The Title IX Coordinator’s responsibilities include the report intake, investigation, resolution, and implementation of supportive measures to stop, remedy, and prevent conduct prohibited under this policy.
+The Title IX Coordinator will carry out responsibilities free from bias and conflicts of interest.
+Concerns of bias, conflicts of interest, or misconduct by the Title IX Coordinator can be reported to the Vice President of Regulatory Affairs.

 Campus Administration and Staff

 Alleged violations of the Policy can be reported to any University colleague.
 All University colleagues who are not otherwise identified in this policy or through an institutional addendum as confidential resources are required to immediately provide all information received about any actual or suspected Sexual Misconduct and/or Title IX Sexual Harassment impacting any member of the University Community to the Title IX Coordinator.
 A list of campus complaint and conduct administrations can be found in the Student Handbook.

 The University offers an online reporting system managed by a third-party vendor, NAVEX Global, Inc., which encourages members of the University community to come forward with questions or concerns, including allegations of sexual misconduct.
 Reports can be made anonymously, or individuals may disclose their contact information.
 The University will investigate all reports, but the use of anonymous reporting may limit University’s ability to conduct a full investigation.
 Online reports can be made here..
 Additionally, anyone can utilize the Speak Up hotline by calling (844) 703-9374.